|

 through no fault of his own, and just as often through his own fault.
 But his

 misadventures leads us into several highlights.
+The second act gets a little hurried as we begin

+automatons, creepily well-behaved children, and real boys and girls.
 One of which is Will Snider as extravagant

 puppetmaster Stromboli.
 His puppets, done up in some of Karol Cooper’s